Charlie Hill, Director

 Liberal Studies 446 1-3 (crs.)

-See Independent Study under Course and Academic Advisement Policies information for general course description, general prerequisites and proper contract form requirements.
-Prerequisite: PBIS 189.
+See Independent Study under Course and Academic Advisement Policies information for general course description, general prerequisites, and proper contract form requirements.
+Prerequisite: Satisfaction of USP Math requirements.

 Liberal Studies 456 1-3 (crs.)